JoSeTe4ever/react_people/README.md

 ## Available Scripts

-In the project directory (where the package-lock.json is), you can run:
+In the project directory (where the package-lock.json is), you can run the following commands, but please execute npm install previously:

 ### `npm start`